The Prediction Resistance

 Places

-• Sector 7G -- Site of highest sustained community resistance
+• The Deep Dregs — Site of highest sustained community resistance (11%)

-• G Nook -- Underground ripperdoc hub for countermeasures
+• G Nook — Underground hub for countermeasures distribution and practitioner coordination

-• Nexus Central -- Strictest enforcement of anti-resistance policies
+• Nexus Central — Strictest enforcement of anti-resistance policies; 94% prediction accuracy

-• RP-7: Good Fortune internally tracks "Resistant Populations" -- communities that consistently degrade prediction accuracy.
-Sector 7G is classified as RP-7.
-The existence of the RP designation suggests Good Fortune has identified at least six other resistant populations.
-Who are they?
-Where are they?
-And what happens when Good Fortune decides resistant populations are a market failure worth correcting?
+• RP-7: Good Fortune internally classifies communities where prediction accuracy is consistently below 85% as "Resistant Populations."
+The Deep Dregs is RP-7.
+The existence of the designation suggests Good Fortune has identified at least six other resistant populations.
+The full list is classified.
+What happens when a corporation decides resistant populations are a market failure worth correcting is not a question anyone has had to answer yet.

-• Entropy's Disappearance: The creator of the Dice Protocol, known only as "Entropy," disappeared in 2183.
+• Entropy's Disappearance: The creator of the Dice Protocol vanished from Collective communications in 2183.
 No body.
-No trace.
-No prediction of departure.
-The irony is deliberate: the person who taught others to become unpredictable became the most unpredictable person of all.
-Some believe Entropy achieved perfect resistance -- so complete that even the concept of "Entropy" became impossible to locate.
+No extraction confirmed.
+No death reported.
+The protocol keeps spreading through dead drops maintained by practitioners who've never met its author.
+Some believe Entropy achieved perfect resistance — so complete that even finding the concept of "Entropy" became impossible.
 Others believe Good Fortune found them first.
+Both explanations have the same practical result.

 Connected To